unn00n/unn00n.github.io/all_collections/_posts/2024-09-08-elastic-stack.md

 ```
 ![Curl HTTP Request](/assets/images/2024-09-08-elastic-stack/curl-request.png)
 # Set Up Kibana
-We have already added the Elastic package source above so we can install by just `apt`:
+We have already added the Elastic package source above so we can install using `apt`:
 ```
 sudo apt install kibana
 ```